openfl/OpenFLDevelopersGuide/keyboard-input/README.md

 Your application can capture and respond to keyboard input and can manipulate an IME to let users type non-ASCII text characters in multibyte languages.
 Note that this section assumes that you are already familiar with the Haxe event model.
 For more information, see

-“Handling events” on page 125
+"Handling events" on page 125

 .

 For information on discovering what kind of keyboard support is available (such as physical, virtual, alphanumeric, or 12-button numeric) during runtime, see

-“Discovering input types” on page 558
+"Discovering input types" on page 558

 .